 The City is in the midst of a long-term program to repair sewer infrastructure and to increase sewer capacity.
 This work is essential to ensuring resilience, particularly in the face of increasingly unpredictable weather patterns.
-The City should continue to consistently invest in sewer repair and capacity projects into the future.
+The City should continue to consistently invest in sewer repair and capacity projects into the future and encourage coordination with parrallel City of Columbus efforts.